TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Placeholder.rst

    or another one.
 With a syntax like :code:`__row|field` the placeholder will take the value of the given field from the current record.

-   This can be recursive to follow a longer patch in a table record chain.
+   This can be recursive to follow a longer path in a table record chain.
 If the designated field is a relation to another table (is of type :ref:`select <columns-select>`, :ref:`group <columns-group>` or :ref:`inline <columns-inline>`), the related record will be loaded and the placeholder searched within it.